 f.
 Blood samples have been taken from the horse not less than seven days after commencement of PEQ and tested using an indirect fluorescent antibody test for Babesia caballi and Theileria equi as described in the OIE Manual for equine piroplasmosis with negative results in each case.
-If there is no approved laboratory in the country of export, testing must be undertaken in a laboratory approved by the Veterinary Authority of the exporting country.
+If there is no approved laboratory in the country of export, testing in another country must be conducted in a laboratory recognised by the Veterinary Authority of the country of export.

-NOTE Horses that test positive for piroplasmosis may be permitted temporary importation under specific quarantine management measures (section 8.2.4).
+NOTE: Horses that test positive for piroplasmosis may be permitted temporary importation under specific quarantine management measures (section 8.2.4).